 - Loses things

-2. Hyperactive-Impulsive Type: A person must have at least 6 out these 9 symptoms, and few symptoms of inattentive type:
+2. Hyperactive-impulsive type: A person must have at least six out of these nine symptoms along with a few symptoms of the inattentive type:

 - Fidgets or squirms a lot

 - Gets up from their seat a lot